 What to do when there are no trends or patterns detected in your historical data

 A common misconception about demand forecasting is that straight-line forecasts are poor forecasts because your historical data is not a straight line.
+Here is the straight-line forecast myth.

 Your data usually has inherent variability, making it jump around.
 Sometimes that variability exhibits a trend or pattern and sometimes it is just “noise.”
 In the absence of real patterns, the best forecast might just be a straight line.